redline13/redline-cli/README.md

-    run - Run a load test on redline13 viewtest - View all tests or specific load test(s) statsdownload - Download load test stats in CSV or compressed file formats config - Set up local config with API Key and defaults version - Show CLI version information
+    run - Run a load test on redline13 viewtest - View all tests or specific load test(s) statsdownload - Download load test stats in CSV or compressed file formats delete - Delete or Cancel load test from loadTestId config - Set up local config with API Key and defaults version - Show CLI version information
     help - [Command] show information about a command